rolldown/rolldown/docs/guide/config/cli.md

   ```shell
   rolldown main.ts -s
   ```
   Remember to pass the argument at the end of the command, as per the API limit.
+We'll try to fix this in the future.